stelar-labs/opis-rs/README.md

 # Opis Rust
-Opis is an arithmetic library for rational numbers written in Rust.
+Opis is an arithmetic library for integer numbers written in Rust.

 ## Usage